 With a personal loan for credit card debt consolidation, the money from the loan is used to pay off your existing credit card debts, leaving you with a single payment that you make in installments.

 You typically receive the funds from the loan all at once in a lump sum and have a set period of time to pay off the loan.
 If you have good credit you may find rates on personal loans to be lower compared to your credit cards, meaning you’ll be paying less in interest.
-Personal loans may have fixed payments so you know exactly how much you’ll be paying each month.
+Marcus personal loans may have fixed payments so you know exactly how much you’ll be paying each month.
 Plus, with an unsecured personal loan, you don’t have to pledge any of your possessions to secure the loan, so you don’t run the risk that your home or car will be repossessed by the lender.

 Another option for consolidating credit card debt is moving it onto a balance transfer credit card.
 Though you can consolidate credit card debt, issuers may not allow you to consolidate other kinds of debt.